 AVIVA fosters a warm pluralistic community of Jewish women on campus who are interested in or involved in Greek life at Washington University.
 Giving Jewish women an outlet to explore their Jewish identity, create a community and engage in Jewish discourse, AVIVA promotes three core principles: Spirituality, Community, and Exploration.
 Each of Aviva’s events embrace at least one of these principles.
 These pillars work together to develop each woman’s Jewish experience on campus, while allowing students to seek out Jewish experiences aligning with their own interests.
-For more information, contact president Emily Brown at email@example.com.
+For more information, contact Miriam at firstname.lastname@example.org.

 Wash U Students for Israel

 Wash U Students for Israel (WSI) serves as a forum for the pro-Israel community on campus to come together through various educational, social, cultural and political programs.
 They advocate for and educate about the state of Israel and the mutually beneficial US-Israel relationship.
 For more information, contact president Shira Grosman at email@example.com.

 J Street U is the student organizing arm of J Street, the political home for pro-Israel, pro-peace Americans.
 At Washington University, we are organizing through inclusive and educational events to act together on behalf of a two-state solution and a more peaceful, secure, and democratic future for both Israelis and Palestinians.
 For more information, contact co-presidents Aitan Groener (firstname.lastname@example.org) and Gillian Greenberg (email@example.com).